Wabtec and GM to Develop Advanced Ultium Battery and HYDROTEC Hydrogen Fuel Cell Solutions for Rail Industry

 GM’s Ultium battery technology is anticipated to provide the flexibility, efficiency, power and reliability needed for rail.
 Ultium Cells LLC, GM’s joint venture with LG Energy Solution, is currently constructing battery cell plants in Ohio and Tennessee.

-GM's HYDROTEC hydrogen fuel cell power cubes are compact and easy to package and can be used in a wide range of applications, including locomotives.
-HYDROTEC fuel cell systems will be assembled from globally sourced parts by Fuel Cell Systems Manufacturing, LLC in Brownstown, Michigan, the manufacturing joint venture between General Motors and Honda.
+GM’s HYDROTEC hydrogen fuel cell power cubes are compact and easy to package and can be used in a wide range of applications, including locomotives.
+HYDROTEC fuel cell systems will be assembled by Fuel Cell Systems Manufacturing LLC in Brownstown, Michigan, the manufacturing joint venture between General Motors and Honda.

 General Motors

-General Motors (NYSE:GM, Financial) is a global company focused on advancing an all-electric future that is inclusive and accessible to all.
-At the heart of this strategy is the Ultium battery platform, which will power everything from mass-market to high-performance vehicles.
-General Motors, its subsidiaries and its joint venture entities sell vehicles under the Chevrolet, Buick, GMC, Cadillac, Baojun and Wuling brands.
+General Motors (NYSE:GM) is a global company focused on advancing an all-electric future that is inclusive and accessible to all.
+At the heart of this strategy is the Ultium battery platform, which powers everything from mass-market to high-performance vehicles.
+General Motors, its subsidiaries and its joint venture entities sell vehicles under the Chevrolet%2C Buick%2C GMC%2C Cadillac, Baojun and Wuling brands.
 More information on the company and its subsidiaries, including OnStar, a global leader in vehicle safety and security services, can be found at www.gm.com.

 Please Login to leave a comment